alexey-petrusevich/CS_4550_Final_Project/WrittenReport.md

 they want to make a playlist for their own hosted party.
 We are also storing what actions users took, either up-voting or down-voting and this will be used for the various stats we are visualizing.

+### Playback and Requests

+At any point the "DJ", or host, can play, pause, or skip the currently playing song utilizing buttons on their view of the party.
+When a song is skipped, the next song in the queue is to be played.
+The queue is determined by the votes from the other, non-host, attendees of the party, with the song most-voted being first in the queue.

 Voting for a song requires the attendees to look at the list of songs from the host's given playlist, each with an up-vote button and a